Tudor0404/easythread/docs/pages/documented_design.rst

 		While cPath.length > 0 Then
 			u ← cPath[cPath.length - 1]

-			# this.adjacencyList represents the adjacencyList of a graph in the current object
+			# this.adjacencyList represents the adjacency list of a graph in the current object
 			# this.adjacencyList is in the form of a 2D array of int

 			If this.adjacencyList[u].length === 0 Then